-I spent a few nights at a vacation rental in Paris’ 12th arrondissement recently, and had to tear myself away each day because my husband and I wanted to stay and soak up the elegance and grandeur of the apartment.
+I spent a few nights at a vacation rental in Paris’ 12th arrondissement last fall, and had to tear myself away each day because my husband and I wanted to stay and soak up the elegance and grandeur of the apartment.
 While, incredibly, the space was only 430 square feet, it was perfectly proportioned and designed for not only life on vacation, but at home.

 Whether through serendipity or algorithms, I found a blog post after the trip about the apartment’s gut renovation and remarkable transformation to the space we’d enjoyed.
 And happily, the owner was willing to share her best tips for creating the ultimate little Paris apartment — tips any of us can use wherever we live.

 U.S. expat Kathryn Brown is the director of operations and client services for Paris Property Group, a firm that helps international clients buy or sell real estate in Paris.
 The apartment is her permanent residence, but local law allows a home to be rented short term for up to 120 days per year.
 She makes it available through Paris Perfect, which is where we rented it.

 From breaking design rules to engineering for your life, here are Brown’s tips for designing a glamorous — and livable — small space.

 Just because a hallway is long doesn’t mean it has to stay that way.
 Bathroom on the left and kitchen on the right?
 Who says they can’t swap?
 Unused space in the bedroom and the living room is cramped?
 Move that wall!
 Window in the way of a shower?
 Cover it!

 While the apartment was perfectly charming, at least in looking at the ‘before’ photos, it wasn’t functional or elegant.
 Brown didn’t assume anything had to stay the way it was, and so, aside from keeping structurally necessary walls, she rethought everything.

 You don’t have to be an interior designer to create a beautiful space.
 Just think about how you’ll use it.